maialenz/WetPaws/README.md

 ### [View live project here](https://maialenz.github.io/WetPaws/)

 ![Image of the mockup of the live website](docs/testing/Mockup.png)

 ## Overview

 This is a dog walking and sitting service page for a fictional company who specialises in walking and dog sitting based in Bettystown, Ireland.

 The website will be responsive and accessible on all devices with Mobile first implementation on mind.
 The website will be visually enjoyable and easy to navigate, with all the information the user needs clearly represented.
-It will be aimed for people who wants fast solutions and hasle free.
+It will be aimed for people who want fast solutions and hasle free.

 ---